 —1 tablespoons beeswax

-- 2-4 drops jasmine essential oil (Note: I find it impossible to get exactly ‘2 drops’ but don’t stress.
+—10 drops jasmine essential oil (Note: Jasmine oil is super expensive.
+It’s a pretty fragrant oil so an absolute in oil will still give you plenty of scent for a fraction of the cost.
+I find it impossible to get exactly ‘2 drops’ but don’t stress.
 Just go slow because some oils, like clove, will quickly overpower.)

-Slowly heat the beeswax in a double broiler.
-When completely melted combine it with the oil and quickly transfer to a clean container.
+Slowly heat the beeswax in a double boiler.
+When completely melted combine the almond oil and add the essential oil.
+Quickly transfer to a clean container.

 Let the mixture sit until it hardens – you can put it in the freezer to speed things up.
 To apply, rub with your finger to soften slightly and apply to skin.